coveo/source.coveo.com/_posts/2023-09-14-patterns-for-project-failure.md

 ## Conclusion

 I would hope everybody recognizes themselves in one way or another while going through this article.
-Whether it is your past self you are seeing, the self you wish to improve or a self you wish not to become, you now have all the tools in hand to fail in a consistent manner.
+Whether it is your past self you are seeing, the self you wish to improve, or a self you wish not to become, you now have all the tools in hand to fail in a consistent manner.
 You might be tempted to ask, is Coveo then impervious to project failure?
 The answer is no. And that’s part of what makes a good defense against it: we recognize failure as a possibility, not a fatality.
 We know that to err